 How often do patients openly welcome ideas regarding devices and the Internet?

-Many children are fine with the idea of basic boundaries (especially when parents start when they are young), yet underestimate their ability to set their own boundaries.
-They fail to see how many aspects of the digital world are designed to grab our attention, causing them discomfort, loss of time awareness as they continue to click and play.
+Many children are fine with the idea of basic boundaries (especially when parents start when they are young), yet underestimate their ability to set their boundaries.
+They fail to see how many aspects of the digital world are designed to grab our attention, causing them discomfort, and loss of time awareness as they continue to click and play.

-Therefore, my push is for parents to engage with them, mentor / model healthy screen time habits, and set enforceable boundaries as appropriate ways to help their children self-regulate over time Search.
+Therefore, my push is for parents to engage with them, mentor/model healthy screen time habits, and set enforceable boundaries as appropriate ways to help their children self-regulate over time Search.
 Janaka is a noun and a verb.